aman34503/aman34503/README.md

 🎓 &nbsp;I'm currently studying Computer Science, and developing Web Applications using Node.js and React.\
 🌱 &nbsp;I'm on track for learning about Systems Design, Data Structures and Cloud Architecture.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email!
-I'll try to respond as soon as I can.
+I'll try to respond as soon as I can.\
-⚡ fun fact : With slicing, it’s easier to reverse a list
+⚡ fun fact : With slicing, it’s easier to reverse a list\

-If you're still reading, why not follow me ??
-Let's Connect !!
+               if you are still reading why not follow me!!
+                              Let's Connect!

 ---